-People seek therapy for a variety of reasons including anxiety, stress, depression, relationship problems, or because they want to resolve issues or trauma from their past.
+People seek therapy for a variety of reasons including wanting help for anxiety, stress, depression, relationship problems, or because they want to resolve issues or trauma from their past.
 Therapists use a variety of techniques that can help people develop insight, express themselves, and learn healthier ways to cope.
 When these skills are applied outside of sessions, people often report significant improvements, often in just a few sessions.

 Does Therapy Actually Work?